 Egypt: As COVID-19 hit the world, Egypt has taken its first steps towards the roll-out of a universal health coverage scheme.
 Several positive improvements took place within the context of the new healthcare coverage scheme.
 Yet, we found an apparent deterioration, particularly in the healthcare workforce, healthcare spending, and the availability of reliable data.

-Morroco: Despite facing challenges aggravated by the impact of the COVID-19 pandemic, the trajectory of the Moroccan healthcare system until 2022 has shown mixed trends across various health system building blocks.
+Morocco: Despite facing challenges aggravated by the impact of the COVID-19 pandemic, the trajectory of the Moroccan healthcare system until 2022 has shown mixed trends across various health system building blocks.
 Economic crises, budget shortages, and the effects of the pandemic have played significant roles in shaping these trends.

 PVA Africa and the EIPR are hosting a discussion about the reports in Cairo today, the 17th of April.